Topherchriss/A-Z/README.md

 ### Contributing

-constructive contributions of anykind are warmly welcomed.
-### Contributing

-We welcome and appreciate contributions to A-Z TRAPEZA!
+We welcome and appreciate constructive contributions to A-Z TRAPEZA!
 To get started, follow the steps below:

 1. **Fork the Repository:**